epsilon537/boxlambda/docs/test-build-ym2149.md

 Hook up the MicroSD PMOD as described [here](pmods.md#microsd-pmod).

-Locate YM file `ANCOOL1.YM` in directory `boxlambda/sub/StSound/YmSampleFiles/`.
+Locate the YM file `ANCOOL1.YM` in the directory `boxlambda/sub/StSound/YmSampleFiles/`.
 Copy it to a FAT-formatted SD card and insert the SD card into the card reader.

 Connect a terminal emulator such as Putty or Minicom to Arty's USB serial port. **Settings: 115200 8N1**.